postcss/autoprefixer/README.md

 <img align="right" width="94" height="71" src="http://postcss.github.io/autoprefixer/logo.svg" title="Autoprefixer logo by Anton Lovchikov">

-Parse CSS and add vendor prefixes to CSS rules using values from [Can I Use].
+[PostCSS] plugin to parse CSS and add vendor prefixes to CSS rules using values from [Can I Use].

 Write your CSS rules without vendor prefixes (in fact, forget about them